codingMustache/codingMustache/README.md

 ## Joke of the Day

-I went to a Foo Fighters Concert once...
-It was Everlong...
+Do you want a brief explanation of what an acorn is?
+In a nutshell, it's an oak tree.

 ## Daily Trivia

-What does the computer software acronym JVM stand for?
+What does the term MIME stand for, in regards to computing?
- 1. Java Visual Machine
+ 1. Multipurpose Interleave Mail Exchange
- 2. Java Virtual Machine
+ 2. Mail Internet Mail Exchange
- 3. Just Virtual Machine
+ 3. Multipurpose Internet Mail Extensions
- 4. Java Vendor Machine
+ 4. Mail Interleave Method Exchange

 <details>
   <summary>Answer</summary>
-  Java Virtual Machine
+  Multipurpose Internet Mail Extensions
 </details>